School-to-prison pipeline: Disparities

 A 2009 study reported that the racial disparity in rates of school suspensions could not be explained solely by racial differences in rates of delinquent behavior and that this disparity in turn was "strongly associated with similar levels of disproportion in juvenile court referrals".
 Similarly, a 2010 study found that Black students were more likely to be referred to the office than students of other races and that this disparity could be partly, but not completely, explained by student behavior and school-level factors.
 According to Fordham Law Review Online, "In the juvenile justice system, black girls are the fastest growing demographic when it comes to arrest and incarceration."
 A 2014 study found that, although Black students were more likely to be suspended, this disparity "was completely accounted for by a measure of the prior problem behavior of the student" and concluded that "the use of suspensions by teachers and administrators may not have been as racially biased as some scholars have argued".
 Another 2015 study using a national high school dataset concluded that "misconduct and deviant attitudes were important factors in predicting the receipt of out-of-school suspensions though results indicated that Black students did not generally misbehave or endorse deviant attitudes more than White students did".

 These interdisciplinary policies and practices disproportionately impact students from historically disadvantaged backgrounds such as, Latino and Black.
 It also been noted that students of minority groups were vulnerable to expulsions and that Black girls are also highly criminalized for being absent from a schooling context.
 Dorothy E. Hines and Dorinda J. Carter Andrews have argued that increasing rates criminalization of Black girls, disciplinary enforcements such as harsh policies, and bans against "various student offenses" can be illuminated through (a) zero-tolerance policies including various forms of surveillance measures, (b) policing of their bodies as criminals, and (c) penalizing "bad" girl attitudes."

 Schools with a higher percentage of Black students are more likely to implement zero-tolerance policies and to use extremely punitive discipline, supporting the racial threat hypothesis.

-In November 2003, at Stratford High School in Goose Creek, South Carolina, police pointed their guns at students even though the students had not done anything wrong.
-The police also handcuffed the students and forced them to kneel while facing the wall.
-The police claimed they were looking for illegal drugs but did not actually find any.
-The police were also accused of racial profiling, due to the disproportionate number of Black students whom they searched.
+In addition to racial inequities, there are extant disparities and overlap of students with disabilities in the juvenile system.
+This disparity is exacerbated by students of color being disproportionately represented among students with diagnosed disabilities.